interledger-deprecated/ilp-protocol-psk2/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 Javascript implementation of the [Pre-Shared Key V2](https://github.com/interledger/rfcs/pull/351) Interledger Transport Protocol.
+This can be used to send and receive individual, streaming, and chunked payments as well as end-to-end quotes.